glazedanalytics/glazed-docs/docs/quick-start/quick-start-viewers.md

 1. Open the plugin in Figma via the plugins menu and searching for “Tracking Plan Companion”
 2. Copy the Figma Token from your Glazed Project > Figma plugin token

-Learn more about our [Figma Plugin](https://www.figma.com/community/plugin/1349786461796635832)
+Learn more about our [Figma Plugin](figma-plugin/)

 ### Next Steps

-Checkout our [Key Concepts](quick-start/key-concepts) page for a better experience using Glazed.
+- Checkout our [Key Concepts](quick-start/key-concepts) page for a better experience using Glazed.
+- Review our [Cheat Sheets](quick-start/cheat-sheets) to navigate Glazed like a pro.